-You'll find some amazing free fonts to download listed in our popular article - 'The best free fonts for designers'.
+You'll find some amazing free fonts to download listed in our own popular article, 'The 100 best free fonts for designers'.
 If you haven't already, check it out now for a burst of typographic inspiration, and keep visiting Creative Bloq every day as we bring you more free fonts and design resources the moment they appear!

 Melbourne-based web designer and developer Justin He is the editor of design blog MedleyWeb.com, which offers articles, inspiration and free design resources to the web community.

 - Our favourite web fonts - and they don't cost a penny